LPDagallier/Phylogenomics_Workshop/Paralogs.md

 It will create 2 output directories: `paralogs_all` and `paralogs_no_chimera`.
 It will also output a heatmap presenting the number of copy recovered per sample and per locus.

-\[INSERT HEATMAP EXAMPLE\]
+It will also output a `paralog_report.tsv` whit the number of assembled copies per locus and per sample, as well as a heatmap.

-See the full details on this command [here](https://github.com/mossmatters/HybPiper/wiki/Paralogs).
+See the full details on this command and heatmap examples [here](https://github.com/mossmatters/HybPiper/wiki/Paralogs).

 ## Paralogs identification